-Another key consideration is that attribution models may be used to incentivize change on important health outcomes but the evidence base to support such models may lag behind implementation.
-There is a need to balance incentivizing change with the lack of concrete support in the current evidence that demonstrates how an accountable unit can influence health outcomes.
+Another key consideration is that attribution models may be used to incentivize change on important health outcomes, but the evidence base to support such models may lag behind implementation.
+There is a need to balance incentivizing change with the lack of support in the current evidence that demonstrates how an accountable unit can influence health outcomes.
 The 2011 NQF Evidence Taskforce convened to strengthen NQF's processes for evaluating the synthesis and scoring of evidence and presenting this information in ways that will be most useful to Steering Committees.19 This Taskforce noted that health outcomes are central goals that integrate the influences of multiple care processes, disciplines, and accountable units involved in care.
 The NQF Evidence Taskforce further explained that patient outcomes not thought to be modifiable by accountable units tend to improve once the outcomes are measured and reported.
 This suggests that measurement drives identification and adoption of effective practices.
-For these reasons, the Evidence Taskforce noted that health outcomes do not necessarily require empirical evidence linking them to a known intervention by an accountable unit.
-While such evidence is clearly desirable, a conceptual rationale linking the measured health outcome to at least one healthcare intervention by the accountable unit would suffice.
-This rationale must be calibrated to the context and goals of the accountability program.
-For example, aspirational linkages between accountable unit interventions and health outcomes for mandatory payment or public reporting programs should be used with caution.
+In 2017, the evidence requirements for outcome measures submitted for NQF endorsement were revised to require that empirical evidence demonstrate a relationship between the outcome and at least one healthcare structure, process, intervention, or service.

-When designing an attribution model, the conceptual rationale supporting the linkage between the measured health outcome and an intervention that the accountable unit can undertake is critical.
-For example, when measuring NQF #0230 Acute Myocardial Infarction 30-Day Mortality, it is critical that a rationale of hospital interventions, such as use of appropriate medications, timely percutaneous coronary interventions and prevention of complications that are known to decrease the risk of death within 30 days of hospital admission is provided.
+When designing an attribution model, considering what accountable entities can affect outcomes is critical.
+For example, when measuring NQF #0230 Acute Myocardial Infarction 30-Day Mortality, data suggest there are interventions a hospital can perform, such as the use of appropriate medications, timely percutaneous coronary interventions, and prevention of complications, that can decrease the risk of death within 30 days of hospital admission.
 This linkage must be evaluated in terms of the context and goals of the accountability program.